metamn/react/content/blog/on-design-systems-3/index.md

 ![Binding](ui3.png)

 HTML, CSS and Javascript are standalone technologies.
-To work together &mdash; they need to be merged, bound together.
+To work together &mdash; they must merge, bind together.

 The way of binding &mdash; the binding methods &mdash; are important.
 Each method defines a paradigm, an era in front-end development.